samsoncsyu7777/samsoncsyu7777/README.md

   align="center"
 >
   <div>
-    <big>I am interested in developing Web and Mobile Applications using </big>
+    <big>I have experience in developing Web and Mobile Applications using </big>
   </div>
   <a href="https://reactjs.org/">
     <img